tz1and/typed.art-blog-template/README.md

 A template for a blog using [typed.art](https://typed.art) with React and Markdown.

+You'll probably want to change the categories (*TypedArtPostType*) and *whitelist* in src/TypedArtBlog/TypedArtUtils.tsx.

 Refer to [this issue](https://github.com/tz1and/tezland-issues/issues/117) for formatting, tags, etc.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).